 - stream: perform base quality correction in streaming mode.
-The optional arguments (OPTIONS) for the UTIL command using the stream MODE include: - -t NUMBER_THREADS: number of computing threads that will be used by the software to run parallel processes.
-The default value is 1. - --output_format FORMAT: determines the format of the output stream.
+The optional arguments (OPTIONS) for the UTIL command using the stream MODE include: - -t NUMBER\THREADS: number of computing threads that will be used by the software to run parallel processes.
+The default value is 1. - --output\format FORMAT: determines the format of the output stream.
 The possible FORMAT values are BAM or CRAM.
-The default is BAM. - --output_index_file OUTPUT_INDEX: determines where the corresponding index file will be created.
+The default is BAM.